 Does Potting Soil Go Bad?
 Or Can You Save It for Next Year?

-Yes.
-For sure!
-Potting soil goes bad if your plants extract all of the nutrients.
-But – there are a few more variables to consider.
+While potting mix can go bad, there are a few more variables to consider.
 The truth is that soil is a complex blend of organic and inorganic materials.
-It also contains a thriving mixture of microorganisms that keep the soil and our plants healthy.
+It also contains a thriving mixture of microorganisms that keep the soil and plants healthy.

-So, whether you are trying to decide whether your plants need repotting, emptying old containers, or have found an old bag of potting compost in the shed, let’s find out how to tell if your potting soil has gone spoiled. sing nothing but three simple techniques!
+So, whether you are trying to decide whether your plants need repotting, emptying old containers, or have found an old bag of compost in the shed, let’s find out how to tell if your soil has spoiled.

 Read More – How to Build an Apple Tree Guild!